usnpeepoo/cmss13-design-docs/guides/how-to-write-a-good-design-doc.md

 ### Example

 - Having the commander of each operation hand out specialist kits to players.
 This would make the specialist role a lot less fair as it would be handed out based on player experience, meaning that new players would not be able to try out this role.
+This would go against goal #1 as it wouldn't be fair to less known players who may not be as recognised as other players who often play specialist.

 ## Potential Changes